thmsrmbld/miniterm/README.md

 * Super simple / light - it's just three files of vanilla HTML, CSS and JavaScript.
-* Open-source and very easy to customise!
+* Open-source and easy to customise!
 * Sort of responsive.
 Kind of.
 Well...who's using terminal on their phone anyway?

 ## Get started now!

 * Because it's only three files of HTML, CSS and JS, you can do whatever you like with it.
-I host it on a tiny Flask (Python) application, but you could integrate it, really, with anything.
+Netlify is an easy option.

 ## Notes